hm-lang/core/proposals/README.md

 be defined via `X?: Y * Z`.  but maybe we can avoid this by requiring non-null in certain template declarations.

-TODO: maybe allow default types.  probably can do it like `[myValue: defaultType]` where as long as `defaultType` is non-abstract, it will be the default type if `myValue` is not specified.

 TODO: maybe support specifying mutability in templates, e.g., `gen[x; int]` for a `gen[x]: {MyValue: x}` would result in `{MyValue; int}`.  or if this would be prone to errors/confusion with converting `:` into `;` where not desired,